Frequently Asked Questions about the FICO® Score

 In general, when people talk about “your credit score,” they’re talking about your FICO® Scores.
 But in fact, your FICO® Scores are calculated separately by each of the three consumer reporting agencies (CRAs)—using a formula that FICO has developed.
 It’s normal for your FICO® Scores from each CRA to be different for any of the following reasons:

 There are different credit scores available to consumers and lenders.
 FICO® Scores are the credit scores used by most lenders, but different lenders (such as auto lenders and credit card lenders) may use different versions of FICO® Scores.
-In addition, your FICO® Score is based on credit file data from a particular consumer reporting agency, so differences in your credit files may create differences in your FICO® Scores.
+In addition, your FICO® Score is based on credit file data from a particular consumer reporting agency at a particular point in time, so differences in your credit files between the consumer reporting agencies or by date may create differences in your FICO® Scores.
 When reviewing a score, take note of the date, bureau credit file source, score type, and range for that particular score.

 There are many reasons why your score may change.
 FICO® Scores are calculated each time they are requested, taking into consideration the information that is in your credit file from a particular consumer reporting agency at that time.
 So, as the information in your credit file at that bureau changes, your FICO® Scores can also change.
 Review your key score factors, which explain what factors from your credit report most affected a score.
 Comparing key score factors from the two different time periods can help identify causes for changes in FICO® Scores.
 Keep in mind that certain events such as late payments or bankruptcy can lower your FICO® Scores quickly.